polkadot-developers/substrate-docs/content/md/en/docs/quick-start/start-a-node.md

 To help you set up a working environment quickly, the [Substrate Developer Hub](https://github.com/substrate-developer-hub/) maintains _templates_ for you to use.
 For example, the [substrate-node-template](https://github.com/substrate-developer-hub/substrate-node-template/tags/) is a snapshot of the main Substrate `node-template` binary that includes a core set of features to get you started.

-After you start the node, you can connect to it using a web browser and a simple applications that allows to look up a balance for a predefined account.
+After you start the node, you can connect to it using a web browser and a simple application that allows you to look up a balance for a predefined account.

 ## Before you begin